Housing Options for People with I/DD in Washington State

 To search for licensed Adult Family Homes by geographical area go to https://fortress.wa.gov/dshs/adsaapps/lookup/AFHAdvLookup.aspx

-and speak to a case manager for referral.
+and speak to a case manager for a referral.

 Requires the CORE Waiver through DDA.
 Supported Living services offer instruction and support to persons who live in their own homes in the community.
 Supports may vary from a few hours per month up to 24 hours per day of one-to-one support.
 Clients pay for their own rent, food, and other personal expenses.
 DDA contracts with private agencies to provide Supported Living Services.